Zeina Shaban: Table tennis career

-At age sixteen, Princess Zeina made her debut for the 2004 Summer Olympics in Athens, after booking her place from the West Asian Olympic Qualification Tournament in Doha, Qatar.
+At age sixteen, Shaban made her debut for the 2004 Summer Olympics in Athens, after booking her place from the West Asian Olympic Qualification Tournament in Doha, Qatar.
 She reached the second preliminary match of the women's singles, where she lost to three-time Olympian Adriana Simion-Zamfir of Romania.
 Shortly after the Olympics, she was awarded the prestigious King Hussein Medal for Achievement by His Majesty King Abdullah II, for her full participation to the games and vast display of sportsmanship and national pride.

-At the 2008 Summer Olympics in Beijing, Princess Zeina was given the honor and prestige of carrying the nation's flag in the opening ceremony.
+At the 2008 Summer Olympics in Beijing, Shaban was given the honor and prestige of carrying the nation's flag in the opening ceremony.
 She competed for the second time in the women's singles tournament, where she lost her first match to Czech Republic's Dana Hadačová, with a set score of 0–4.

-Princess Zeina is a member of TTF Liebherr Ochsenhausen and 3B Berlin Table Tennis Club in Germany, being coached and trained by Swedish national Anders Johansson.
+Shaban is a member of TTF Liebherr Ochsenhausen and 3B Berlin Table Tennis Club in Germany, being coached and trained by Swedish national Anders Johansson.

-Sports Governance and Leadership

-In August 2020, Princess Zeina Rashid was appointed to the Governing Board of the ITTF Foundation, the humanitarian arm of the International Table Tennis Federation, where she has contributed to global projects using table tennis for social development.
-She is also a member of the Board of Directors of the Jordan Olympic Committee, and serves as Vice President of the Jordan Taekwondo Federation.

-She has been involved in the Jordan Olympic Committee’s “20 for Tokyo 2020” programme, an initiative aimed at helping 20 Jordanian athletes qualify for the Tokyo Olympic Games.
-Through her role at the ITTF Foundation, she has supported initiatives such as TT4Health and the Parkinson’s World Table Tennis Championships.
-The latter was recognised at the 2022 Sports Business Awards.

-Artistic career

-In addition to her sporting career, Princess Zeina Rashid is active as a visual artist.
-She works primarily in oil, producing portraits, landscapes, and large-scale abstractions inspired by her region, often incorporating motifs such as olive trees and the textures of Jordan's terrain.
-In 2024, she established the Art for Good Initiative, which raises funds through donations, collaborations, and commissions to support struggling communities, with a focus on relief and youth empowerment.

-Honours and recognition

-Princess Zeina Rashid has been recognised for her leadership and contributions to sport and society through a number of awards and appointments: